JuanTrujilloDev/LQN-test/README.md

 ## Extras

 * I did all the TODOs I found.
-* Tried doing Flake8 formatting into all code I added.
+* Tried doing Flake8 formatting into all the code I added.

 ## Notes